-La Porte (APA-151) was laid down under a Maritime Commission contract 15 May 1944 by Oregon Shipbuilding Group, Portland, Oreg.; launched 30 June 1944; sponsored by Mrs. Charles N. Niles; and commissioned 14 August 1944, Comdr.
+La Porte (APA-151) was laid down on 15 May 1944 under a Maritime Commission contract (M.C, Hull 117) at Portland, Ore., by the Oregon Shipbuilding Group; launched on 30 June 1944; sponsored by Mrs. Charles N. Niles; and commissioned on 14 August 1944, Cmdr.
 Marion C. Thompson in command.

-After shakedown, La Porte departed San Francisco 22 October 1944 to join the Pacific amphibious forces.
-Arriving Milne Bay 8 November for training operations, the attack transport sailed from Manus 2 January 1945 for Luzon.
-La Porte steamed into Lingayen Gulf 9 days later and debarked troops and equipment despite attacks of enemy aircraft.
-Her mission completed, she returned Leyte 16 January to prepare for the invasion of Okinawa.
+After shakedown, La Porte departed San Francisco on 22 October 1944 to join the Pacific amphibious forces.
+Arriving at Milne Bay on 8 November for training operations, the attack transport sailed from Manus on 2 January 1945 for Luzon.
+La Porte steamed into Lingayen Gulf nine days later and debarked troops and equipment despite attacks of enemy aircraft.
+Her mission completed, she returned to Leyte on 16 January to prepare for the invasion of Okinawa.

-Loaded with 1,500 troops, La Porte departed San Pedro Bay 27 March as part of the largest amphibious operation of the.
+With 1,500 troops embarked, La Porte departed San Pedro Bay on 27 March 1945 as part of the largest amphibious operation of the.
 Pacific war.
-Troops hit the beach 1 April to begin the invasion which placed an Allied garrison next door to Japan.
-Two days later a kamikaze dived at the sitting transport, but accurate fleet antiaircraft fire splashed the raider before he reached his mark.
-Departing Okinawa 5 April La Porte arrived San Francisco 3 weeks later for a brief replenishment period.
+Troops hit the beach on 1 April to begin the invasion which placed an Allied garrison next door to Japan.
+Two days later, a kamikaze dived at the transport, but antiaircraft fire splashed the raider before he reached his mark.
+Departing Okinawa on 5 April La Porte arrived San Francisco 3 weeks later for a brief replenishment period.

-Returning to Ie Shima 14 July, the transport unloaded 1,300 Army Engineer replacements before she once again sailed for the United States.
-She arrived San Francisco 10 August: and, after hostilities with Japan ended, La Porte prepared for occupation duty in the Far East.
-With 1,146 replacements on board, the transport departed San Francisco for the Far East and debarked troops at Leyte 15 September.
-During the next 2 months, La Porte operated in the western Pacific, transferring troops into the occupied territories of Japan and liberated areas of China.
-She embarked homeward bound servicemen and sailed from Manila 25 November, arriving Seattle 3 weeks later.
-La Porte arrived Norfolk 14 February 1946 and decommissioned there 25 March 1946.
-She was returned to WSA 3 days later.
-She was placed in the National Defense Reserve Fleet and at present is berthed at James River, Va.
+Returning to Ie Shima on 14 July 1945, the transport disembarked 1,300 Army Engineer replacements before she once again sailed for the United States.
+She arrived at San Francisco on 10 August: and, after hostilities with Japan ended, La Porte prepared for occupation duty in the Far East.
+With 1,146 replacements on board, the transport departed San Francisco and debarked troops at Leyte on 15 September.
+During the next two months, La Porte operated in the western Pacific, transferring troops into the occupied territories of Japan and liberated areas of China.
+She embarked homeward bound servicemen and sailed from Manila on 25 November, arriving at Seattle three weeks later.
+La Porte arrived at Norfolk on 14 February 1946 and decommissioned there on 25 March 1946.
+She was returned to the War Shipping Administration three days later.
+She was placed in the National Defense Reserve Fleet.

-La Porte received one battle star for World War II service.
+La Porte received one battle star for her World War II service.